Plan your data management strategy

 Setting up the correct indexes on your collections is crucial for successful data management.
 Knowing which of your collections will be read-heavy, which will be write-heavy, and what sorts of queries will run against them should inform your indexing strategy.

 Different kinds of application users require different levels of access privileges.
-Fauna allows you to create access keys with defined roles, so you can plan for admin-level access, user-level access, and any other roles you may require.
+Fauna allows you to create access keys with defined roles, so you can plan for admin-level access, user-level access, and any other roles you might need.

 Thank you for your feedback!